Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 * [COMPLETE](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-complete)
 * [SENTIMENT](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-sentiment)

 Below is some Snowpark code that quickly translates our customer reviews into English.
-In the line calling `cortex.Translate`, th first and second arguements are the column inputs of the customer review in plain text and the source language respectively.
+In the line calling `cortex.Translate`, the first and second arguements are the column inputs of the customer review in plain text and the source language respectively.
 The English language is specifed as the target language by `en`.
 This is the third argument for the `Translate` function.

 ```python
 # Conditionally translate reviews that are not english using Cortex Translate